wesordonez/web-dev-template/readme.md

-# Django website template (production ready)
+# Django Web Dev Template (production ready)
-Tired of writing Django project from scratch? use this template to speed up your Django development and deliver your project within few hours, instead of weeks or months.
+Use this template to speed up your Django development and deliver web-development projects as quickly as possible.

-### Why use Django website template?
-Using a Django template can save you a lot of time, which is a huge benefit.
-Most clients don't care if you start from scratch or use a template; they just want their problem solved quickly.
-Whether you use Django or another framework usually doesn't matter to them as long as the job gets done efficiently.

-This template can help you save hours of work, allowing you to deliver a production-ready website in just a few hours.

-### What features does Django template include?
+### What features does this Django template include?
-- Production ready, you can immediately deploy this to cloud such as Vercel, Railway.app, Render.com etc.
+- Production ready, you can immediately deploy this to Digital Ocean.
-- Comes with a landing page that you can modify.
+- Comes with a landing, about us, blog, and contact page that you can modify.
-- Responsive design, forget about making things responsive yourself.
+- Responsive design.
-- Contact us page.
+- Contact us form.
 - 404 page
 - Has blog with Trix WYSIWYG editor built into the admin panel.
 - Technical SEO optimization.